danielaparker/jsoncons/src/doc/Classes/parse_error_handler.md

     typedef basic_parse_error_handler<char> parse_error_handler

-When parsing JSON text with [json_reader](json_reader), if you need to implement cutomized error handling, you must implement this pure virtual class and pass it in the constructor of [json_reader](json_reader).
+When parsing JSON text with [json_reader](json_reader), if you need to implement customized error handling, you must implement this abstract class and pass it in the constructor of [json_reader](json_reader).
 The `read` method will then report all warnings and errors through this interface.